-EDUC 549S : Reading Writing Instruct. in Cont.
+EDUC 549S: Reading Writing Instruct. in Cont.
 Areas

 Instructional techniques useful to secondary teachers in supporting and guiding students prior to, during, and after reading, writing, and learning experiences.
 Discipline-specific methods during content instruction, including the appropriate use of technology and texts, and specific strategies for supporting students with cultural, linguistic, and other learning differences.
-Must be taken in the semester immediately prior to student teaching.
-Credits 3.0
+Must be taken in the semester importance of the student teaching.

-EDUC 550 : Curric & Instruction in Second
+EDUC 550: Curric & Instruction in Second

 Organization and direction of classroom activities and experiences.
 Varied teaching methods, techniques and strategies, lesson planning, and Virginia Standards of Learning.
 Guest lecturers, individual or small group study directed by department representatives.
 Student presentations to demonstrate grasp of content.
-Credits 3.0

-EDUC 560 : Sem: Teach K-12 Spec Classroom
+EDUC 560: Sem: Teach K-12 Spec Classroom

 Required as part of supervised teaching block.
 General review, consolidation, and amplification of instructional techniques in special and inclusive education settings.
 Overview of educational administration, career education, multi-cultural and multi-ethnic concerns in education.
 Review of identification and referral of exceptional children, assessment strategies, and Virginia Standards of Learning.
 Transition, consultation, and collaboration issues in special and inclusive education.
-Priorities, frustrations, appropriate roleclarification, and other needs of the student teacher as a person.
+Priorities, frustrations, appropriate role-clarification, and other needs of the student teacher as a person.

-EDUC 561 : Student Teach-K-12 Sp Educ
+EDUC 561: Student Teach-K-12 Sp Educ